spicy85/fact-forge/scripts/README.md

 - Uses **only 3 total API requests**:
   - 1 SPARQL query to Wikidata (all countries, founding year, population, area)
   - 2 batch World Bank queries (GDP + population for all countries)
-- Updates `public/facts.csv` with fresh data
+- Saves directly to PostgreSQL database
 - Generates proper citations for each fact

 ### Attributes fetched: